ali-asgar/Ground-Robots-Swarm-Project/README.md

 - Roboclaw 2B  		to  		Motor 1 Channel B
 - Roboclaw Gnd  	to  		Motor 1 Gnd

+Packet Serial Mode - It can transmit and receive serial data, UART.
 The Motor + and Motor - pins of the 6-pin JST connector are not used because the wires are not thick enough.
 Instead 12 AWG Copper Wires are soldered on the Motors.